hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Set up hierarchical namespaces

 K8s does not come with hierarchical namespace support by default.
-There are two components, the *Hierarchical Namespace Controller* (HNC) and the optional kubectl plugin *kubectl-hns*, need to install in order to support hierarchical namespaces.
+There are  two components in HNC, the *HNC manager* and the optional kubectl plugin *kubectl-hns*, need to install in order to support hierarchical namespaces.

 #### Install the HNC

-The Hierarchical Namespace Controller (HNC) can be installed within the control plane of the K8s cluster by typing the following commands:
+The HNC manager can be installed within the control plane of the K8s cluster by typing the following commands:

 ```shell
 $ HNC_VERSION=v1.1.0